Aditya-galaxy/DeVite/README.md

     It's recommended to run the local replica in a separate terminal window/tab as it provides ongoing status logs.

     ```bash
-    # Navigate to your project directory (DigiVoter) in a new terminal
+    # Navigate to your project directory (DeVite) in a new terminal
     dfx start --background --clean
     ```